-When DFF makes an enquiry to a researcher about being an external reviewer, the fund's rules concerning conflicts of interest are clarified to the person in question.
+When DFF approaches a researcher to enquire if the person will serve as an external reviewer, the fund's rules concerning conflicts of interest are clarified to the person in question.
 At the same time, it is emphasised that the application material is confidential and that the applicant will be made aware of the review as well as the reviewer's identity, and that the applicant will be offered the right to comment on potential mistakes or misconceptions in the external review.
 This is done to ensure that the external review process complies with the administrative rules ("forvaltningsregler") that apply to DFF.